 Farther south, the Sand Hills occasionally flatten out into simple, absolutely open range, with perhaps a ridge jutting out.
 Cows fleck the land, as do a few windmills: great stark American Gothic windmills, not the pseudo-efficient energy spinners seen elsewhere.
-US-83 joins with Hwy-2 approximately 30 miles after leaving the Valentine National Wildlife Refuge.
-Swinging east will take you to one of the three huge districts of the Nebraska National Forest, among the largest artificial forest tracts in the world, with 20,000 acres in total, all planted by hand more than a century ago.
+Approximately 30 mi (48 km) after leaving the Valentine National Wildlife Refuge, US-83 joins with Hwy-2.
+Swinging east will take you to one of the three huge districts of the Nebraska National Forest, among the largest artificial forest tracts in the world, with 20,000 ac (8,094 ha) in total, all planted by hand more than a century ago.

 Sleepy little Thedford (pop.
-188) stretches west of US-83, lining up along the Burlington Northern Railroad tracks.
-The town—not much more than a few little houses, some loud cicadas, a motel or two, and a Conoco station—does mark the junction of US-83 and Scenic Hwy-2, which runs west-east across the heart of Nebraska, abounding in wildflowers, ultra-quaint but totally unselfconscious small towns, and pastoral beauty from horizon to horizon.
+219) stretches west of US-83, lining up along the Burlington Northern Railroad tracks.
+The town—not much more than a few little houses, some loud cicadas and a motel or two—does mark the junction of US-83 and Scenic Hwy-2, which runs west-east across the heart of Nebraska, abounding in wildflowers, ultra-quaint but totally unselfconscious small towns, and pastoral beauty from horizon to horizon.

-South of Thedford, US-83 jumps and descends for another 66 miles or so toward North Platte, with little to occupy your time other than scenic overlooks along the Dismal and South Loup Rivers.
+South of Thedford, US-83 jumps and descends for another 66 mi (106 km) or so toward North Platte, with little to occupy your time other than scenic overlooks along the Dismal and South Loup Rivers.